swlaschin/fsharpforfunandprofit.com/_posts/2012-04-20-correctness-exhaustive-pattern-matching.md

 }
 {% endhighlight  %}

 It compiles correctly, but it actually has a couple of issues.
 Can you find them quickly?
-If you’re lucky, your unit tests will find them for you, assuming you have thought of all the edge cases.
+If you're lucky, your unit tests will find them for you, assuming you have thought of all the edge cases.

-Now let’s try the same thing in F#:
+Now let's try the same thing in F#:

 {% highlight fsharp %}
 let rec movingAverages list =